 PRESS RELEASE - MEG MORLEY TRIO DEBUT ALBUM

 Can't Get Started opens with the rhythmically intriguing title track then moves to the deeply reflective D.C.M..
 It changes tack again with the dynamically exciting and impressionistic Rush Hour (also on Morley's EP but transformed here for the trio setting) then onto the forthright and somewhat farcical Polly (Part 1).
 Morley's classical background clearly reveals itself in the tune Caged, resulting in a modern, spacious and contemplative yet dynamic study.
-Overall the album displays a rich variety of tunes (all composed by Morley) which combined with the players' exceptional musicianship and sense of interplay make for an extremely engaging listen.
+Overall the album displays a rich variety of tunes (all composed by Morley) which, combined with the players' exceptional musicianship and sense of interplay, make for an extremely engaging listen.

 Aside from Rush Hour (originally composed for Morley's EP), the tunes for Can't Get Started were intensively written and rehearsed over a period of three months, and recorded over two separate days at Smokehouse Studios in East London.
-The album was successfully self-released on July 31, followed by glowing reviews (e.g. in All About Jazz, The Jazz Mann) and will be officially launched at The Vortex Jazz Club, Dalston, on 23 February 2018.
+The album was successfully self-released on July 31, followed by glowing reviews (e.g. in All About Jazz, The Jazz Mann) and was launched at The Vortex Jazz Club, Dalston, on 23 February 2018.

 Morley is also a rising star in the silent film world and has involved the trio on this journey: in 2018 they toured and recorded Morley’s commissioned score for the British Film Institute’s Marvelous Mabel Normand project and have performed a large number of live improvised scores for various silent films festivals and institutions around the UK.